remodlai/Flowise/memory-bank/decision-log.md

   - Fixed schema references improve consistency with documentation standards
   - Security requirements are properly documented
   - Progress on the review checklist increased to 38.3%

+## Get-Upload-Path Module Documentation Verification
+- **Date:** 2025-05-15 3:00:10 PM
+- **Author:** Unknown User
+- **Context:** The get-upload-path module documentation needed to be verified against the actual implementation.
+Schema references were using local references rather than relative file paths, and details about how the storage path was determined were missing.
+- **Decision:** Update the get-upload-path module documentation to accurately reflect the implementation that returns the server's storage path.
+Fix schema references to use relative paths, add security requirements, and include details about the storage path determination logic (based on env vars or default paths).
+- **Alternatives Considered:**
+  - Leave schema references as local references
+  - Only fix schema references without adding implementation details
+  - Create a completely new documentation from scratch
+- **Consequences:**
+  - Documentation now accurately reflects implementation
+  - Fixed schema references improve consistency with documentation standards
+  - Security requirements are properly documented
+  - Added details about storage path determination logic
+  - Progress on the review checklist increased to 40.4%

+## Internal-Chat-Messages Module Documentation Verification
+- **Date:** 2025-05-15 3:03:17 PM
+- **Author:** Unknown User
+- **Context:** The internal-chat-messages module documentation needed to be verified against the actual implementation.
+Schema references were using local component references rather than relative file paths, and query parameters were not fully documented.
+- **Decision:** Update the internal-chat-messages module documentation to accurately reflect the implementation that returns internal (system) chat messages.
+Fix schema references to use relative paths, add security requirements, and provide detailed documentation of query parameters and response structure.
+- **Alternatives Considered:**
+  - Leave schema references as local references
+  - Only fix schema references without adding implementation details
+  - Keep minimal documentation of query parameters
+- **Consequences:**
+  - Documentation now accurately reflects implementation
+  - Fixed schema references improve consistency with documentation standards
+  - Security requirements are properly documented
+  - Enhanced query parameter documentation helps API consumers understand filtering options
+  - Progress on the review checklist increased to 42.6%

+## Internal-Predictions Module Documentation and Streaming Response Format
+- **Date:** 2025-05-15 3:08:52 PM
+- **Author:** Unknown User
+- **Context:** The internal-predictions module documentation needed major enhancement, particularly for streaming responses.
+The existing documentation did not cover the Server-Sent Events (SSE) format or the various event types that can be received from the streaming API.
+- **Decision:** Create comprehensive documentation for the internal-predictions module, focusing on properly documenting the streaming response format with all possible event types.
+This includes creating a new endpoint analysis document for streaming, a new OpenAPI fragment specifically for the streaming endpoint, and enhancing schema definitions with detailed types for all SSE events.
+- **Alternatives Considered:**
+  - Only document the non-streaming part of the API
+  - Add minimal documentation for streaming without detailed event types
+  - Add a note about streaming capability without detailed specifications
+- **Consequences:**
+  - Complete documentation for both streaming and non-streaming API variants
+  - API consumers can properly understand and implement SSE event handling
+  - Enhanced schema definitions provide a reference for all possible event types
+  - Streaming-specific request requirements clearly documented
+  - Progress on the review checklist increased to 44.7%

+## Standardized Streaming Event Documentation
+- **Date:** 2025-05-15 3:16:24 PM
+- **Author:** Unknown User
+- **Context:** The API documentation for streaming endpoints (internal-predictions and predictions) needed significant enhancement to properly document all event types, their formats, and usage patterns.
+The existing documentation was minimal and lacked detailed examples.
+- **Decision:** Created a comprehensive documentation approach for Server-Sent Events (SSE) that categorizes events into logical groups (Flow Control, Node Execution, Content, Tool Usage, Agent, and Metadata), includes detailed examples of each event type, and provides client-side implementation guidance.
+- **Alternatives Considered:**
+  - Document each event type individually without categorization
+  - Only document the most common event types without examples
+  - Create a separate common schema document for SSE events
+- **Consequences:**
+  - Improved developer experience through comprehensive event documentation
+  - Ensured consistency between internal and public prediction endpoints
+  - Established a pattern for documenting streaming events that can be applied to other endpoints
+  - Provides a clear guide for client implementations consuming the streaming API